aws-samples/drug-discovery-workflows/README.md

 ### Archived Workflows

-The following workflows are provided for reference but are no longer maintained.
+The following workflows are provided in `assets/workflows/archive` for reference but are no longer maintained.

 - [ABodyBuilder3](https://github.com/Exscientia/abodybuilder3): From Exscientia.
 Predict the 3D structure of antibody heavy and light chains.
 - [Aggrescan3D](https://academic.oup.com/nar/article/47/W1/W300/5485072): From University of Warsaw and Biologia Molecular Universitat Autònoma de Barcelona.
 Predict protein stability.